jeff1evesque/interview-meetup/README.md

 ##Execution

-Once `app.py` is running on a dedicated terminal window, this application can be accessed via web-browser:
+Once `app.py` is running on a dedicated terminal window, this application can be accessed via any web-browser:

 ```
 http://localhost:5000/